-The vSphere implementation of OAuth 2.0 uses the OpenID Connect (OIDC) authentication protocol.
-With OIDC, the authorization server returns an ID token containing data about who the users are and what permissions they have on the resource server.
+The vSphere implementation of OAuth 2.0 uses the OpenID Connect (OIDC) authorization protocol.
+As OAuth 2.0 is an authentication framework, it is not concerned with authorization.
+OAuth 2.0 handles authentication but reveals nothing about who the users are or what permissions they have on vCenter Server.
+The OIDC protocol solves this issue by adding an identity layer to the OAuth 2.0 framework.
+The authorization layer comes in the form of an ID token that the authorization server returns together with the access token.
+The ID token contains data about who the users are and what permissions they have on the resource server.
 As a result, vCenter Server can identify users and grant them the respective permissions that are defined on the authorization server.